KavyaVee00/CS-5004-Theory/README.md

     private int size;
 }
 ```
 For this example, the attributes could be like its size (number), or model (string), or name(string).
 These attributes only define what makes up a Robot and what we would want it to have.
 I like to think of these as empty boxes with labels of what is supposed to go inside of them.

+* Note that the variables are labeled as private.
+This means that they can only be accessed from inside the Robot class.
+Keeping these variables private help keep the classes separated from each other so that if you change one thing in a class, you won't be required to make any changes in other classes since the classes are isolated from each other.

-But in order for the robot to actually recieve a size, model, or name, we would have to create a constructor.
+Now in order for the robot to actually recieve a size, model, or name, we would have to create a constructor.
 A constructor is what actually brings the robot to life by assigning it a name, model, size.
 But how exactly does it do that?
 This is where the "this" pointer comes in to play.

 ```c
 // Constructor to initialize the attributes